dyv21/heic-to-jpg-converter/README.md

-# HEIC to JPEG Converter
+# HEIC to JPG Converter

 A simple web tool to convert HEIC images to JPEG format.
 This project is built using React, TypeScript, npm, Webpack, and the `libheif-js` library for decoding HEIC files.